 - Provide clarity of focus and celebrate small wins.
 What is THE priority right now?
 What makes a real difference in supporting the sustainability of your organization?
 And what bite-size tasks can different team members take on in creating that future?
 Being productive right now is possible – and it feels like “just keep putting one foot in front of the other.”
 Support your team in seeing what that next step is and give a shout out for each one taken.

 - Encourage emotional intimacy and the experience of togetherness.
 Allow your team’s “whole” self to show up – both personal and professional.
 Our personal and professional lives are showing up more intertwined than ever.
 Last week one of my client’s – whose makeshift home office is in his boys’ bedroom – was on a Zoom call making an important point to his colleagues, when one of his sons leaned down from the top bunk and had his Tyrannosaurus Rex “eat” his dad’s head.
 His colleagues roared.
 He had to giggle.
 Capture and highlight these memory making moments – they will bolster your team’s camaraderie and sense of shared identity for years to come.

 Bonus: Provide an avenue for your team to connect personally and share their “Quarantine Hacks” as another way to manage stress and uncertainty: This is a unique opportunity to generate a deep level of camaraderie for your team.
 This is a shared experience like no other.
 Keep your team connected beyond work.
 Provide a space where they can share stories, recipes, kid activities, and tips and tricks.
 Here’s some ideas for remote teams to stay connected – (note – this list was created long before Covid).

-We’d love to hear what you’re doing with your teams to support them in managing stress and uncertainty right now – please send us an e-mail with your “Quarantine Hacks” to email@example.com.
+We’d love to hear what you’re doing with your teams to support them in dealing with stress and uncertainty right now – please send us an e-mail with your “Quarantine Hacks” to [email protected]

 Meanwhile, here’s to you, your team and your community’s health and well-being during these unprecedented times.